JRTaylord/fsm-toolkit/README.md

-# FSM Toolkit
+# Robot FSM Generator

-Extract state machines from your codebase and generate beautiful Mermaid diagrams using AI.
+Extract state machines from your robot codebase and generate beautiful Mermaid diagrams using AI.

 ## 🎯 What This Gives You